-Our newest priority area – covering the seven urban local authorities in the West Midlands – provides the best of working intensively at the heart of a community with the overarching support that being part of a large, national organisation can bring.
+Our priority area covers the seven urban local authorities in the West Midlands, providing the best of working intensively at the heart of a community with the overarching support that being part of a large, national organisation can bring.

 The Children’s Society has had a strong presence in the West Midlands since 1893 and last year alone we worked with over 3,000 children and young people.
 Our ambition is to reach 10,000 in the area by 2016.

 - There are approximately 175,000 children in the West Midlands living in poverty.
 Yet 9 out of 10 people underestimate the extent of poverty in the area, with over one-third putting the figure below 25,000.

 - In some wards in the region, over 50% of children live in poverty.

 - In six of the seven urban local authorities, the average weekly gross pay is less than £500, lower than the national average.

 - In six authorities, the percentage of benefit claimants is higher than the national average and in three it stands at over 20%.

 - In Birmingham, unemployment is over 14%, almost twice the national average.

 - In six of the authorities, infant mortality is higher than the national average.

 - The average rate of teenage pregnancy (15 – 17-year-olds) stands at 50 per 10,000 in four authorities, and above the national average.